-If you watched my video on the Facebook page (look, I put it on YouTube too!), you’ll already know that teachers are at higher risk than any other profession (even more than singers!) for developing vocal problems.
+If you watched my recent Live video on the Facebook page, you’ll already know that teachers are at higher risk than any other profession (even more than singers!) for developing vocal problems.
 10-15% of teachers have a voice disorder at any given time, and 1 in 10 teachers is forced to modify their job or leave the profession altogether due to voice disorders.
 YIKES!
 Vocal hygiene is important!

 When I say “voice disorders,” what am I talking about?
 Let’s break down a few voice disorders common in teachers.

 We have all had this one, teachers and non-teachers alike.
 Laryngitis is an inflammation of the larynx, or your “voice box,” which holds your vocal folds.
 When your vocal folds become inflamed, your voice can sound hoarse or it might disappear altogether.
 Treatment is easy – vocal rest!
 And absolutely NO WHISPERING.
 Prolonged whispering is damaging to the vocal folds.
 This, in addition to using healthy vocal hygiene strategies, will help laryngitis go away.

 …ok, that one’s not so scary.